nataliiasolomchak21/zodiac-sign-app/README.md

 * Code for style function was created by me and my groupmate Gbemi Akadiri
 * The rest of the code was written by me

+## Acknowledgements

+I would like to thank my mentor Dick Vlaanderen for his help and valuable feedback throughout the whole project.
+I would also like to thank our facilitator Marko Tot for helping me with the material and giving practical advices.